talmolab/sleap/docs/reference.rst

 Help
 ~~~~
-"**Keyboard Reference**" allows you to view and change keyboard shortcuts for common menu and GUI actions.
+"**Keyboard Shortcuts**" allows you to view and change keyboard shortcuts for common menu and GUI actions.

 Main GUI Window
 ---------------